cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_overview.html.md

 > ![Brain and Simulator][3]

-Welcome to Inkling, Bonsai AI's special-purpose programming language for training AI.
+Welcome to Inkling, Bonsai's special-purpose programming language for training AI.

 Inkling is a declarative, strongly-typed programming language specifically designed for artificial intelligence.
 It abstracts away the vast world of dynamic AI algorithms that require expertise in machine learning and enables more developers to program AI.
 An Inkling file contains the concepts -- what you want to teach the AI -- and the curriculum, -- how you want to teach the concepts -- necessary to train your BRAIN.
 Before you read through this section about the Inkling language, you should familiarize yourself with the various components of the Bonsai AI Engine, which you can read about in our [Getting Started Guide][1].